fkie-cad/WindUpBox/docsrc/source/advanced/boxclasscreation/boxcreation_steps/specifyos.rst

 This provides the possibility to build a flexible structure, which allows small adjustments in the installation process for certain versions.

 If you create a new boxcreator class it may be needed for you to add options to the os selection in the command line interface.
-An tutorial on how to do that can be found :ref:`here <How to add an os specification to the os option list>`.
+An tutorial on how to do that can be found ... .